 St. Oswald’s Priory was founded by Lady Aethelflaed of Mercia, daughter of Alfred the Great, at around 900AD.
 The original build was done using recycled Roman stones.
-Originally the site was a Christian burial site but in 909AD the relics of St Oswold were taken here, the building was then dedicated to St Oswold.
+Originally the site was a Christian burial site but in 909AD the relics of St Oswald were taken here.
+The building was then dedicated to St Oswald.

 In the centuries that followed St Oswald’s grew rich as it had become a place of pilgrimage and was at the centre of a large parish.

 In 1548 it became the parish church of St. Catherine.
-For a while it was a highly popular place of worship, but then came the English Civil War and the Siege of Gloucester.
-The buiding was mostly destroyed by Royalist cannon fire, the church was eventually demolished in 1653 and the stone was used to rebuild a new market house.
+For a while, it was a highly popular place of worship.
+But then came the English Civil War and the Siege of Gloucester.
+The building was mostly destroyed by Royalist cannon fire.
+This church was eventually demolished in 1653 and the stone was used to rebuild a new market house.

 What Wikipedia Says?

-St Oswald’s Priory was founded by Æthelflæd, daughter of Alfred the Great, and her husband Æthelred, ealdorman of Mercia, in the late 880s or the 890s.
-St Peter’s Abbey had been founded in Gloucester about 679 by Osric, ruler of the Hwicce, and at the end of the ninth century Æthelflæd and Æthelred founded a new minster at a different location in Gloucester, also initially dedicated to St Peter.
+St Oswald’s Priory was founded by Æthelflæd, daughter of Alfred the Great As well as her husband Æthelred, ealdorman of Mercia, in the late 880s or the 890s.
+St Peter’s Abbey had been founded in Gloucester about 679 by Osric, ruler of the Hwicce, and at the end of the ninth century, Æthelflæd and Æthelred founded a new minster at a different location in Gloucester, also initially dedicated to St Peter.
 In 909 a combined West Saxon and Mercian raid into Danish territory resulted in the translation of the bones of St Oswald to the new church from Bardney Abbey in Lincolnshire, and the priory was renamed St Oswald’s in his honour.

 However, the priory soon declined into obscurity.
-Late in the reign of King Cnut its estates were used as an endowment for a royal clerk.
-In 1089 Serlo, the Norman abbot of the original St Peter’s, began an ambitious new church (later Gloucester Cathedral) to replace the old minster, and St Oswald’s, its emoluments much reduced, became a minor house of Augustinian canons.
-The monastery was suppressed in 1536, and became the parish church of St Catherine, but this was destroyed in a Civil War siege in 1643.
+Late in the reign of King Cnut, its estates were used as an endowment for a royal clerk.
+In 1089 Serlo, the Norman abbot of the original St Peter’s began an ambitious new church (later Gloucester Cathedral).
+This was to replace the old minster, and St Oswald’s.
+Its emoluments much reduced, became a minor house of Augustinian canons.
+The monastery was suppressed in 1536.
+It then became the parish church of St Catherine, but this was destroyed in a Civil War siege in 1643.